 - But. some are more important in the grander scheme of history than others.

-Human inventions and technologies have shaped civilizations and transformed life on the Earth.
-As expectations and capabilities evolve, each generation cultivates its own set of innovative thinkers.
+Human inventions and technologies have shaped civilizations and transformed life on Earth.
+As expectations and capabilities evolve, each generation cultivates it's own innovative thinkers.

-Right from the invention of the wheel to the development of the Mars rover, a large number of these inventions have been truly revolutionary, even if hadn't been so obvious at the time.
+From the invention of the wheel to the development of the Mars rover, a large number of these inventions have been genuinely revolutionary, even if that wasn't always apparent at the time.

-Most major inventions don't have just one inventor.
-Instead, they have been developed separately by many people, or many people have had a hand in their evolution from basic concepts to useful inventions.
+Most significant inventions don't have just one inventor.
+Instead, they have been developed separately by many people, or many people have had a hand in their evolution from basic concepts to valuable inventions.

 Here is a list of our top picks of revolutionary inventions that changed the world:

 1. The invention of the wheel was a big deal

 The wheel is an original engineering marvel and one of the most famous inventions.
 This basic technology not only made it easier to travel but also served as the foundation for a vast number of other innovative technologies.

 However, interestingly, the wheel is not that old.
 The oldest known wheel is from Mesopotamia, around 3500 B.C.
 By then, people had made metal alloys, built canals and sailboats, and made complicated instruments like harps.

 This delay is because the primary intention here was not the wheel itself, which was likely invented the first time someone saw a rock rolling along, but the combination of a wheel and a fixed axle that allows the wheel to be connected to a stable platform.
 Without the fixed axle, the wheel has minimal utility.